 The Ladies Aberdeen Standard Investments Scottish Open will also take place at Gullane just 2 weeks after the men compete.
 Much like the gents European Tour event; the Ladies Tour event attracts the very best female golfers from across the world to compete for the title.
 South Korea’s Mi Hyang Lee is the defending champion and will look to win her 2nd Scottish Title against a strong field of home grown players.

 4th – 7th October

-The Dunhill Links Championship has been growing in stature from year to year since its formation in 2001 of which was formerly the Alfred Dunhill Cup for a number of years prior.
-The leading 168 golfers on the Professional circuit are paired with an amateur partner, many of which are famous for their careers in Sport, Film, TV and Music to name a few.
-The 4-day competition is played over a rotation of Carnoustie, Kingsbarns and The Old Course, St Andrews with the field being reduced to the top 60 Professionals and top 20 Amateurs for the final day's play over The Old Course.
-2017 Champion Tyrell Hatton will look to become the 4th English winner in the past 5 years on Scotland's East Coast.
+The Dunhill Links Championship has been growing in stature from year to year since its formation in 2001.
+Formerly the Alfred Dunhill Cup for a number of years prior.
+The leading 168 golfers on the Professional circuit are paired with an amateur partner.
+Many of which are famous for their careers in Sport, Film, TV and Music.
+The 4-day competition is played over a rotation of Carnoustie, Kingsbarns and The Old Course, St Andrews.
+The field is then reduced to the top 60 Pros and top 20 Amateurs for the final day’s play over The Old Course.
+2017 Champion Tyrell Hatton will look to become the 4th English winner in the past 5 years on Scotland’s East Coast.

 The Amateur Championship